Pixboost/transformimgs/README.md

 The first iteration goal:

-* Provide REST access to predefined operations implemented by imagemagick
+* Provide HTTP endpoints to predefined operations implemented by imagemagick

 # Requirements